 Why go: You’ll get a taste of how the elite lives at The Peninsula Beverly Hills on Santa Monica Boulevard.
 You can order up a complimentary chauffeur-driven Rolls-Royce, Mercedes, or BMW to take you anywhere in Beverly Hills, enjoy afternoon tea in The Living Room on hand-painted Bernadotte porcelain, and fantasize about royal living in a French chateau.

 This is the only hotel in Southern California, since 1993, to have earned the AAA Five Diamond and Forbes Five-Star awards.
 It also offers all guests Peninsula Time, which is flexible check-in and check-out times at any hour of the day or night, by prior arrangement.
+It’s also on our list of pet-friendly Los Angeles hotels.

 Dining: In addition to the legendary afternoon tea (a must at any Peninsula), book a table on The Terrace at The Belvedere for Mediterranean-inspired cuisine in LA sunshine or under the stars.
 The Roof Garden serves California cuisine including dishes specifically marked “Naturally Peninsula” or low in fat and cholesterol in a casual setting.